cainus/hashtype/README.md

 ### Plan:
 make these work
-* literal string
+* DONE literal string
-* literal number
+* DONE literal number
-* literal boolean
+* DONE literal boolean
-* arrays of simple literals
+* DONE arrays of simple literals
-* objects of simple literals
+* DONE objects of simple literals
-* arrays with arrays
+* DONE arrays with arrays
-* arrays of objects
+* DONE arrays of objects
-* objects with arrays
+* DONE objects with arrays
-* objects with arrays
+* DONE objects with arrays
+* dates with precision options
 * any string using regex
 * enum of literals (oneOf)
 * some type extension